hydrodynamicstability/publicationlist/README.md

 Arranged by topic.
 Links are provided to Digital Object Identifiers (DOIs) whenever possible.
 Links to items behind a paywall are denoted by :lock:.
 These listings are by no means complete.
-Additional [notes](notes.md).

 # Gyrostats

-- C. Tong, 2009:  [Lord Kelvin's gyrostat and its analogs in physics, including the Lorenz model](https://doi.org/10.1119/1.3095813).  *American Journal of Physics*, **77**, 526-537.  :lock:
+- C. Tong, 2009:  [Lord Kelvin's gyrostat and its analogs in physics, including the Lorenz model](https://doi.org/10.1119/1.3095813).  *American Journal of Physics*, **77**: 526-537.  :lock:

 # Philosophy and Principles of Statistical Practice